brianoflondon/hive-nectar/docs/tutorials.rst

 .. code-block:: python

   from pprint import pprint
-  from beem import Steem
+  from nectar import Steem
-  from beem.account import Account from beem.instance import set_shared_blockchain_instance
+  from nectar.account import Account from nectar.instance import set_shared_blockchain_instance

   # Only for testing not a real working key
   wif = "5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3"